FCC Announces Anti-Robocall Action

-- The identity of the business, individual, or other entity initiating the call (and if a business or corporate entity, the entity's official business name) must be stated clearly at the beginning of the message.
+- The identity of the business, individual, or other entity initiating the call must be clearly stated at the beginning of the prerecorded message.

-- Also, the telephone number of the calling party must be provided either during or after the message.
+- The telephone number of the calling party must be provided, either during or after the message.

 Call Blocking Resources